Last Updated on November 16, 2022 by Ernests Embutnieks

 You can use the same method for any text.
 And the last thing you copied will remain on the clipboard until you copy something else.
-Only one item can be on the clipboard.
+Only one item can be on the clipboard for iPhones and iPads.
 If that seems inconvenient, various apps can help you out.
 However, you might encounter some system problems if you use them.

 How to copy and paste text on iPad